Digital ecosystem

 A digital ecosystem is a distributed, adaptive, open socio-technical system with properties of self-organization, scalability and sustainability inspired from natural ecosystems.
 Digital ecosystem models are informed by knowledge of natural ecosystems, especially for aspects related to competition and collaboration among diverse entities.
 The term is used in the computer industry, the entertainment industry, and the World Economic Forum.
+Modern theory of open and digital ecosystems represent dynamic, interconnected networks in which diverse participants, ranging from companies and institutions to startups and end-users, collaborate through digital platforms to co-create value across traditional organizational and industry boundaries.

+Definition

+An open and digital ecosystem is a dynamic, platform-based network in which organizations and users collaborate across industry boundaries through the exchange of data, finance, and product information enabled by application programming interfaces (APIs).
+It builds on the principles of Open Innovation and Open Data, where value creation depends on the open sharing of ideas, data, and interfaces supported by digital infrastructure.
+Fasnacht emphasizes the convergence of commerce, social media, and finance - the so-called “Golden Triangle of Ecosystems” - as a central characteristic of such ecosystems, enabling integrated offerings such as digital platforms and super-apps.